rusoto/rusoto/rusoto/services/events/README.md

 # Rusoto CloudWatchEvents
-Rust SDK for Amazon CloudWatch Events
+Rust SDK for Amazon EventBridge

 You may be looking for: